abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/netpol.md

 ## NetworkPolicy description

-There are two sorts of isolation defined in abcdesktop : the NetworkPolicy  `rights` and the NetworkPolicy `permits`.
+abcdesktop defines two types of isolation: the NetworkPolicy `rights` and the NetworkPolicy `permits`.

-- The NetworkPolicy `rights` contains `egress` and `ingress` for pod selected by tag. `rights` means access (ingress) to this pod and access (egress) from this pod.
-To define ip filter for user's pod, you need to set egress NetworkPolicy.
+- The NetworkPolicy `rights` contains `egress` and `ingress` rules for pods selected by label. `rights` controls access to a pod (ingress) and from a pod (egress).
+To define IP filters for user pods, you must configure egress NetworkPolicy rules.

-- The NetworkPolicy `permits` contains `egress` to a pod selected by tag.
-The NetworkPolicy `permits` means permit access to this pod.
+- The NetworkPolicy `permits` contains `egress` rules targeting a pod selected by label.
+The NetworkPolicy `permits` grants permitted access to that pod.

 ## NetworkPolicy example